myyk/git-democracy/README.md

 ## How it works

-When a Pull Request is made to your repository's main branch, a new comment is posted by the action on the PR automatically as a place for :thumbsup:/
+When a Pull Request is made to your repository's default branch, a new comment is posted by the action on the PR automatically as a place for :thumbsup:/
 :thumbsdown: votes to be cast.